Skirwith Abbey

 Skirwith Abbey is a country house in Skirwith, Cumbria, England.
 The House is a two-storey house of five by three bays, built by Thomas Addison, mason, in 1768-74 for John Orfeur Yates, who spent many years in India.
-The main front has more closely spaced windows in the centre; and the centre and angles are also defined by differences in the ashlar stonework.
+The main front has more closely spaced windows in the centre, and differences in the ashlar stonework also define the centre and angles.
 The front door is approached by a splayed, balustraded staircase carried on a bridge over the wide area that encircles the house.
 The rear of the house is similar, and both sides have a canted full-height bay window in the centre.
-Except on the entrance front, the area is surrounded by cast iron railings with obelisk standards.
+Except for the entrance front, the area is surrounded by cast iron railings with obelisk standards.